BJClarke/troubleshoot/ts_accounts.md

 You can create additional instances of the service by selecting one of the billable service plans, which are available in the billable accounts.
 To upgrade to a billable account from the console, go to the **Manage > Billing and Usage > Billing** page, and click **Add Credit Card**.
 {: tsResolve}

-If you do not want to upgrade from a Standard account and are no longer using your existing Lite service instance, you can delete the exisiting Lite plan instance from the Services dashboard and then create a new instance.
+If you do not want to upgrade from a Lite account and are no longer using your existing Lite service instance, you can delete the existing Lite plan instance from the Services dashboard and then create a new instance.

 ## Exceeded the runtime memory allowance
 {: #noruntimemem}

-You are unable to deploy apps and get an error stating that you have exceeded your organization's memory limit.
+You can't deploy apps and get an error stating that you have exceeded your organization's memory limit.
 {: tsSymptoms}

-In a Standard account your Cloud Foundry apps can use up to 256 MB of instantaneous runtime memory.
+In a Lite account your Cloud Foundry apps can use up to 256 MB of instantaneous runtime memory.
 In billable accounts, there is a 2GB memory limit.
 {: tsCauses}

-If you are using a Standard account, you can get additional memory by upgrading to a billable account.
+If you are using a Lite account, you can get additional memory by upgrading to a billable account.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
 {: tsResolve}

-If you do not want to upgrade from a Standard account but have some idle apps, you can delete the idle apps to free up some runtime memory.
+If you do not want to upgrade from a Lite account but have some idle apps, you can delete them to free up some runtime memory.

 ## Account is inactive
 {: #ts_accnt_inactive}